Jor-El: "The New 52" and "DC Rebirth"

-Following two line-wide revisions of DC superhero comic books, branded by DC Comics as “New 52” and “DC Rebirth”, the character Jor-El was revised to be still alive within the books’ fictional setting.
-The 2017-19 miniseries Doomsday Clock presented his survival as the act of Doctor Manhattan, who whisks Jor-El away as Krypton crumbles and takes him to Earth, where he crashes in a war-torn nation.
-After being nursed back to health by locals (his own superpowers developing in a delayed manner as he is hidden in a basement away from sunlight), Jor-El sees firsthand the atrocities of man, as a dictator usurpes all of what the people own, causing them to starve.
-After witnessing these atrocities, Jor-El is forced to watch the horrors of mankind over the centuries and is represented as Mister Oz, who monitores Superman since his pre-"Flashpoint" counterpart appears during storylines of "The New 52", a line-wide revision of DC superhero comic books.
+Following two line-wide revisions of DC superhero comic books, branded by DC Comics as "The New 52" and "DC Rebirth", Jor-El was revised to be still alive due to being rescued by Doctor Manhattan.
+After being nursed back to health by locals, Jor-El sees firsthand the atrocities of man and becomes Mister Oz.
 Jor-El becomes dissatisfied with humanity and attempts to force his son and his family to leave in the belief that Earth cannot be saved, but when Superman forces him to acknowledge that he is attacking his own son, he withdraws.
-It is later established that Jor-El is a member of the "Circle", a clandestine organization composed of five powerful cosmic beings and intergalactic rulers including Appa Ali Apsa, Sardath of Rann and Rogol Zaar, the being who destroyed Krypton.
+It is later established that Jor-El is a member of the Circle, a clandestine organization composed of powerful cosmic beings and intergalactic rulers including Appa Ali Apsa, Sardath, and Rogol Zaar, the being who destroyed Krypton.
+Jor-El is later discovered to have created Rogol Zaar and is transported back in time to die.